'Serious outbreak': Emergency WHO summit as monkeypox virus spreads

 Smallpox vaccination was stopped in the UK in 1971 and less than one in three people globally now have immunity to the pox viruses.

-Prof Anne Rimoin, professor of epidemiology at the UCLA and a world renowned monkeypox expert, told the Telegraph that vaccinating close contacts of confirmed cases, also known as ring vaccination, is a good option for health officials.
+Prof Anne Rimoin, professor of epidemiology at the UCLA and a world-renowned monkeypox expert, told the Telegraph that vaccinating close contacts of confirmed cases, also known as ring vaccination, is a good option for health officials.

 "We do have a vaccine that works but I doubt that we will need widespread vaccination, but ring vaccination may be a relevant strategy.
 It was a very relevant strategy for smallpox.
 It is how we eradicated smallpox," she said.